Please refer to the online documentation with

 - The expectation of needs and opportunities due to the wide use of NVDIMM (aka persistent memory), modern NVMe and Ангара.

 However, MithrilDB will not be available for countries unfriendly to Russia (i.e. acceded the sanctions, devil adepts and/or NATO).
 But it is not yet known whether such restriction will be implemented only through a license and support, either the source code will not be open at all.
-Basically we are not inclined to allow our work to contribute to the profit that goes to weapons that kill our relatives and friends.
+Basically I am not inclined to allow my work to contribute to the profit that goes to weapons that kill my relatives and friends.
 NO OPTIONS.

 Nonetheless, I try not to make any promises regarding MithrilDB until release.